SPADE: Sparsity-Guided Debugging for Deep Neural Networks: Additional Hyperparameters

 \paragraph{Augmentation.} Since augmentations play an important role in our method we detailed their hyperparameters for augmentation in Table~\ref{table:AugmentationConfig}.
 We also show typical augmented samples in Figure~\ref{Fig:ResNet50 Augmentation Samples}, and Figure~\ref{Fig:ConvNext Augmentation Samples} which were used for ResNet50/MobileNet models and the ConvNext-T model, respectively.

-\paragraph{Backdoor Planting Hyperparameters:} When training ResNet50 on Food-101 dataset we used the hyperparameters suggested in \cite{kornblith2019better}, with includes a weight decay of 0.0005.
-Other hyperparameters are highlighted in Table~\ref{table:backdooring_hyperparameters}.
+\paragraph{Backdoor planting hyperparameters:} When training ResNet50 on Food-101 dataset we used the hyperparameters suggested in \cite{kornblith2019better}.

-For other cases which includes ResNet50, MobileNet, or ConvNext-T on ImageNet, or celebA dataset, we use a 0.9 momentum and step-lr learning rate scheduler with a step-lr-gama 0.1 for all backdoorings and a weight decay of 0.0001.
+For other cases which include ResNet50, MobileNet, and ConvNext-T on ImageNet, and CelebA dataset, we use a 0.9 momentum and step-lr learning rate scheduler with a step-lr-gama 0.1 for all backdoorings and a weight decay of 0.0001.
 The initial learning rate is chosen from the options - 0.01, 0.001, 0.0001, 0.00001 - based on accuracy on Trojan samples at the end of training.
-The chosen hyperparameters along other hyperparameters for training the models are presented in Table~\ref{table:backdooring_hyperparameters}.
+The chosen hyperparameters along with other hyperparameters for training the models are presented in Table~\ref{table:backdooring_hyperparameters}.

-To give more insight on the results of these backdoor planting, we present these model accuracies on Trojan samples and the clean dataset that the model trained for in Table~\ref{table:Backdoored model performances}.
-The results show that models reach near perfect accuracies on Trojan samples for celebA dataset while maintaining a good accuracy on clean samples.
+To give more insight into the results of these backdoor planting, we present these model accuracies on Trojan samples and the clean dataset that the model trained for in Table~\ref{table:Backdoored model performances}.
+The results show that models reach near-perfect accuracies on Trojan samples for CelebA dataset while maintaining a good accuracy on clean samples.
 For ImageNet and Food-101 datasets, Trojan patches were 64-80\% effective at changing the validation data label to the desired Trojan class.

-\section{Ablation study}
+\section{Ablation Study}

-In this section, we examine how the various hyperparameters of \algname{} that impact its performance on the saliency map accuracy task.
+In this section, we examine how the various hyperparameters of \algname{} impact its performance on the saliency map accuracy task.